dotnet/runtime/docs/design/libraries/DllImportGenerator/Compatibility.md

 [`BestFitMapping`](https://docs.microsoft.com/dotnet/api/system.runtime.interopservices.dllimportattribute.bestfitmapping) and [`ThrowOnUnmappableChar`](https://docs.microsoft.com/dotnet/api/system.runtime.interopservices.dllimportattribute.throwonunmappablechar) will not be supported for `GeneratedDllImportAttribute`.
 These values only have meaning on Windows when marshalling string data (`char`, `string`, `StringBuilder`) as [ANSI](https://docs.microsoft.com/windows/win32/intl/code-pages).
 As the general recommendation - including from Windows - is to move away from ANSI, the P/Invoke source generator will not support these fields.

 [`CallingConvention`](https://docs.microsoft.com/dotnet/api/system.runtime.interopservices.dllimportattribute.callingconvention) will not be supported for `GeneratedDllImportAttribute`.
 Users will be required to use the new `UnmanagedCallConvAttribute` attribute instead.
 This attribute provides support for extensible calling conventions and provides parity with the `UnmanagedCallersOnlyAttribute` attribute and C# function pointer syntax.
 We will enable our conversion code-fix to automatically convert explicit and known calling convention usage to use the `UnmanagedCallConvAttribute`.

+### Required references

+The following framework references are required:
+- `System.Memory`
+- `System.Runtime`
+- `System.Runtime.InteropServices`

+These are all part of `NetCoreApp` and will be referenced by default unless [implicit framework references are disabled](https://docs.microsoft.com/dotnet/core/project-sdk/msbuild-props#disableimplicitframeworkreferences).

 ### `char` marshalling